-Horne, Wright lead Colorado to 80-62 rout of No. 19 USC
+Wright, Horne lead Colorado to 80-62 rout of No. 19 USC

 TECHNICAL TALK

-Wright was called for a technical late in the first half.
-Horne and Eli Parquet picked up technical fouls in the second.
+In addition to Wright, Horne and Eli Parquet picked up technical fouls in the second half.
+Boyle’s not reading too much into it.

+“If it were an issue with this team and it was something that happened year in and year out, game in and game out, then yes, it would be something we’ve got to address,” Boyle said.
+“Aberration tonight.”

 UP NEXT